curbengh/curbengh.github.io/source/_posts/how-to-create-a-hexo-blog.md

 - Hexo
 - GitLab
 ---

+Create a website/blog using Hexo on GitLab Pages for free using this detailed guide.

+<!-- more -->

 Create a website/blog using Hexo on [GitLab Pages](https://about.gitlab.com/features/pages/) for free using the following guide.
 Refer to my {% post_link hexo-blog-github 'another guide' %} for [GitHub Pages](https://pages.github.com/).

-<!-- more -->

 ## GitLab project
 1. Register a free [GitLab](https://gitlab.com/users/sign_in#register-pane) account or use your current one.